bigplans47/rails_react_capstone/README.md

 21 After getting a job continue to program hobby projects that you make with new frameworks and libraries for the sake of having a spirit of exploration.

 Around 1130 took time to refresh project objectives and send a new email of project overview

+At 2 to 4 worked on make controller work had error